PDConSec/vsc-print/README.md

 KaTeX requires an internet connection.
 You must also configure a stylesheet reference.
 Details are in the manual.

 ## Release Notes

+### 0.9.9
+- Localise messages
+- Improve settings UX for folder print exclusion and inclusion glob lists
+- Guarantee exclusion of known unprintable file types
+- Embed stylesheets and improve stylesheet setting UX
+- New settings for customisation of Markdown rendering

 ### 0.9.8